surveyjs/survey-creator/docs/get-started-react.md

 - <a href="https://github.com/surveyjs/surveyjs-nextjs" target="_blank">SurveyJS + Next.js Quickstart Template</a>
 - <a href="https://github.com/surveyjs/surveyjs-remix" target="_blank">SurveyJS + Remix Quickstart Template</a>

+> In this guide, the terms "Form Builder" and "Survey Creator" are used interchangeably and both refer to the SurveyJS form building component for React.

 ## Install the `survey-creator-react` npm Package

 Survey Creator for React consists of two npm packages: [`survey-creator-core`](https://www.npmjs.com/package/survey-creator-core) (platform-independent code) and [`survey-creator-react`](https://www.npmjs.com/package/survey-creator-react) (rendering code).
 Run the following command to install `survey-creator-react`.
 The `survey-creator-core` package will be installed automatically as a dependency.